RomicaSimon/Bug-Reporting/README.md

 Missing proper redirection between application's pages.

 **Description:**
-In the "Contact" page,if the user clicks on "Vezi cos" button,he is redirected to "Comanda" page,so he can see the products added to the cart,but if he clicks on "Continua cumparaturile" button,is redirected to "Contact" page instead of being sent to the shopping page.
+In the "Contact" page,if the user clicks on "Vezi cos" button,he/she is redirected to "Comanda" page,so he/she can see the products added to the cart,but if he/she clicks on "Continua cumparaturile" button,is redirected to "Contact" page instead of being sent to the shopping page.

 **Steps to reproduce:**
 1. User goes to www.bigfish.ro application and opens it on the main page